Skip to navigation Skip to content

 2024

-Woodhouse Tinucci Architects completed the schematic and design development phase, presenting a plan for a 120,000-square-foot operations campus.
-The design prioritizes safety, efficiency, and sustainability, including pull-through bays, improved equipment storage, and on-site renewable energy systems.
+Woodhouse Tinucci Architects completed the schematic and design development phase and presented plans for a 120,000-square-foot operations campus prioritizing safety, efficiency, and sustainability.

 Jan